MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/04-face-service.md

     ```

 6. Observe the output, which should indicate the number of faces detected.
-7. View the **detected_people.jpg** file that is generated in the same folder as your code file to see the annotated faces.
+7. View the **people.jpg** file that is generated in the same folder as your code file to see the annotated faces.
 In this case, your code has used the attributes of the face to label the location of the top left of the box, and the bounding box coordinates to draw a rectangle around each face.

+If you'd like to see the confidence score of all people the service detected, you can uncomment the code line under the comment `Return the confidence of the person detected` and rerun the code.

 ## Prepare to use the Face SDK